 The IPAF spreader pad calculator should be used for guidance only.

-In accessing the IPAF spreader pad calculator, the user acknowledges the above statement and agrees not to hold JMS or IPAF responsible for any damage, loss, or injury that may result from incorrect assessment of ground conditions or incorrect selection and use of spreader pads.
+In accessing the IPAF spreader pad calculator, the user acknowledges the above statement agrees not to hold JMS or IPAF responsible for any damage, loss, or injury that may result from incorrect assessment of ground conditions or incorrect selection use of spreader pads.